WilsonNdiko/WilsonNdiko/README.md

 ## 👨‍💻 About Me

-I'm a **full-stack engineer in the making** who architects **composable, intelligent systems** from first principles.
+I'm an aspiring **full-stack engineer** who architects **composable, intelligent systems** from first principles.
 I specialize in building platforms that scale cleanly — blending modern AI capabilities with disciplined software design.

 **What I do differently:**
 - 🧠 Treat AI as a reasoning amplifier, not a code generator